nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.8.
 Undoing your previous command

 What if you accidentally made a mistake and performed a wrong <em>undoable</em> command?
-Workbook can help you to undo your changes after performing an undesirable <em>undoable</em> command!
-Workbook will restore itself to the version before you performed the previous <em>undoable</em> command!
+Workbook can help you to undo your changes after performing an undesirable <em>undoable</em> command and restore itself to the previous version!

 WorkBook keeps track of all your previous <em>undoable</em> commands and its current version, allowing you to `undo` as many times to restore any desired state of your WorkBook.